 Departing Inspiration Point, the hike turns westbound, retracing back past overlooks 1 and 1A.
-The hike turns left at 1.1 miles, passing overlooks 2 and 3 and peering deep into the gorge.
+The route turns left at 1.1 miles, passing overlooks 2 and 3 and peering deep into the gorge.
 The hike follows the Hurricane Falls Trail from overlook 2, descending into the gorge by metal stairs and reaching the suspension bridge at 1.25 miles.
 The bridge sways with every step, suspended high above the whitewater-filled channels of the Tallulah River as it carves deep into the gorge’s rocky floor.

 The hike hangs a left after crossing the bridge, descending to the base of the Hurricane Falls waterfall via another stretch of metal stairs.
 The trail reaches a platform near the waterfall’s base, catching views of the thundering waterfall as it dives into a deep pool amidst scattered boulders.

-Your gorge floor permit (*you remembered your permit, right?) allows you to carefully cross the Tallulah River here.
-If you do, you’ll hike a relatively level trail on the river’s north bank to reach Bridal Veil Falls .4 miles downstream.
+Your gorge floor permit (*you remembered your permit, right?) allows you to cross the Tallulah River here.
+If you do, you’ll hike a trail on the river’s north bank to reach Bridal Veil Falls .4 miles downstream.
 We’re skipping the crossing on this hike, though, opting to climb to Tallulah Gorge’s south rim on the Hurricane Falls Trail and scramble to Bridal Veil Falls on the Sliding Rock Trail.
 Departing Hurricane Falls, the hike ascends stairs to return to the suspension bridge, veering left at the bridge to climb stairs to the south rim.